djangokatya/SwiftStanford/README.md

 # Lection 2
 I added a section where after the first matched emoju pair there appears a Textfield with the already matched emojis + a label for that (previously invisible).

+*The name bigFloppa2 is based of the meme my brother and I are enamoured by at the moment and the nature of the app - it is a card flipping memory game.
+And number 2 is so because the first time I wanted to recreate Lection 1 by heart I did something horrible wrong drag'n'dropping files, so it didn't work - nothing code related, I swear.*